Huron River Miles 53-46

 Park and Recreation Areas

-Parks with public launches and parking: Barton, Bandemer, Argo, Island, Gallup
+Parks with public launches and parking (upstream to downstream):

-For land-based adventure, jump on the Border to Border Trail (pdf), a shared-use hike and bike path stretching across Washtenaw County.
+For land-based adventure, jump on the Border to Border Trail, a shared-use hike and bike path stretching across Washtenaw County that follows the Huron River.

 Argo Nature Area and Livery